 Over the past several years the Naysayers have predicted the Market would crash and burn; we blatantly disagreed and opted instead to state that the market would continue to soar higher and higher.
 Despite the severe beating these naysayers have taken, they insist on regurgitating the same trash over and over again in the blind hope that by some miracle their insane ramblings come to pass.
 As soon as October was upon us, these experts started screaming at the top of their lungs.
 What was their latest prediction; a repeat of the 1987 Stock Market Crash.
 We immediately repudiated these predictions.
-Here is a brief excerpt from the article we posted in October.
+Here is a brief excerpt from the article posted in October by Tactical Investor.

 They never seem to let up on pushing this sewage onto the unsuspecting masses.
 This is a clear example of insanity in action; mouthing the same thing over and over again with the desperate hope that this time the outcome will be different.
 The outcome will not be different this time, at least not yet.
 These guys should focus on writing fiction for reality seems to elude them completely.
 For years we have stated (and rightly so) that until the sentiment changes, this market will continue to soar higher and higher.